 Will E-85 Fuel Damage My Engine?

-If your car is designated flex fuel capable then it most certainly will not damage your engine.
-Even if it isn't flex fuel capable, most cars after the 2000’s are designed to run with some level of ethanol(e10) in it, because of fueling regulations.
+If your car is designated flex-fuel capable then it most certainly will not damage your engine.
+Even if it isn't flex-fuel capable, most cars after the 2000s are designed to run with some level of ethanol(e10) in them, because of fueling regulations.

-If you happen to run a e-85 fuel in a modern vehicle that isn’t flex fuel by accident, no need to worry.
+If you happen to run an e-85 fuel in a modern vehicle that isn't flex fuel by accident, no need to worry.
 Your engine should be fine, you might see a check engine light and reduced fuel economy but no major damage should occur.
-Run through some regular pump gas afterwards and it should be back to normal.
+Run through some regular pump gas afterward and it should be back to normal.

-High ethanol fuel mixtures can be a problem in older engines, pre 2000’s.
-These vehicles were not designed for ethanol mixtures per say and the corrosive nature of alcohol could wear away at the rubber parts, particularly fuel lines.
+High ethanol fuel mixtures can be a problem in older engines, pre-2000’s.
+These vehicles were not designed for ethanol mixtures per se and the corrosive nature of alcohol could wear away at the rubber parts, particularly fuel lines.

 Ethanol is also more susceptible to picking up dirt and particles because of its nature as a solvent.
 Dirty fuel tanks and old engines can be damaged because it will clean its way through.

-In the event of a mix up you should be fine, but best practice is to use the correct fuel for your car in all cases.
+In the event of a mix-up, you should be fine, but the best practice is to use the correct fuel for your car in all cases.
 E-85 is a fantastic fuel, and when used in the right situation can even be more effective than pump gasoline.

 What Are The Pros And Cons Of E-85 Fuel?